-The two HRT stories we’re being sold—and why you’re probably stuck in the middle
+The two HRT stories we're being sold, and why you're probably stuck in the middle

 Is HRT necessary during perimenopause?
 The hormone-first narrative

-Sleep, mood, bone protection, cardiovascular health, cognitive function, the evidence for timely, appropriately-dosed hormone therapy across all of these domains continues to strengthen.
+Sleep, mood, bone protection, cardiovascular health, cognitive function: the evidence for timely, appropriately dosed hormone therapy across all of these domains continues to strengthen.
 A 2025 narrative review synthesising contemporary MHT literature concluded that transdermal estradiol at low-to-moderate doses, initiated within the timing window, is both effective and carries a favourable risk profile for the vast majority of perimenopausal women (IJMS, 2025).

-What both HRT narratives are missing — and why it’s crucial to understand
+What both narratives are missing

-The hormone-first narrative addresses nutrition broadly , anti-inflammatory eating, fibre, protein — but not at the level of precision that determines how well a woman actually absorbs, utilises, and responds to everything she's doing.
-Gut function, liver detoxification pathways, individual food responses, inflammatory load, these are the variables that determine whether your HRT lands the way it should, or whether it feels like it's doing very little.
+The hormone-first narrative addresses nutrition broadly (anti-inflammatory eating, fibre, protein) but not at the level of precision that determines how well a woman actually absorbs, utilises, and responds to everything she's doing.
+Gut function, liver detoxification pathways, individual food responses, inflammatory load: these are the variables that determine whether your HRT lands the way it should, or whether it feels like it's doing very little.

-A 2024 narrative review confirmed that perimenopausal and postmenopausal women experience significantly higher anabolic resistance than younger women, requiring more dietary protein at each meal to maximally stimulate muscle protein synthesis — a threshold that most women are simply not reaching (Mackay et al., Physiologia, 2024).
+A 2024 narrative review confirmed that perimenopausal and postmenopausal women experience significantly higher anabolic resistance than younger women, requiring more dietary protein at each meal to maximally stimulate muscle protein synthesis, a threshold that most women are simply not reaching (Mackay et al., Physiologia, 2024).

 This is not a minor detail.
 This is the mechanism.
 And it sits underneath both narratives, largely unaddressed.

-If you're reading this and recognising yourself , training consistently, maybe already on HRT, eating reasonably well, and still wondering why you're not feeling or looking the way you expected, this is likely why.
+If you're reading this and recognising yourself: training consistently, maybe already on HRT, eating reasonably well, and still wondering why you're not feeling or looking the way you expected, this is likely why.

 That's the work we do here.